mark-watson/PythonAIBook/manuscript/Deep_Learning_Natural_Language_Processing.md

 [0.6945773363113403, 0.9429150819778442, 0.2568760812282562]
 ```

-Here we are using the one of the free Hugging Face APIs.
+Here we are using one of the free Hugging Face APIs.
 At the end of this chapter we will use an alternative sentence embedding model that you can easily run on your laptop.

 ### Summarizing Text Using a Pre-trained Hugging Face Model on Your Laptiop